dustinlyons/nixos-config/README.md

 ```sh
 xcode-select --install
 ```
+## Install Nix
+The below command is how I did  it, but it's probably better to now use the [Determinite Systems Installer](https://github.com/DeterminateSystems/nix-installer).
+We need to make the `nix` command available in your `PATH`.
 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```
+## Install `nix-darwin`
 ```sh
 nix run nix-darwin -- switch --flake ~/.config/nix-darwin
 ```
-We still need this for the Home Manager `nix-darwin` module.
+We still need this Nix channel for the Home Manager `nix-darwin` module.
 ```sh
 nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager
 ```